simon-ritchie/apysc/docs_src/source/dblclick.md

 ## Basic usage of the unbind_dblclick interfaces

-The `unbind_dblclick` interface can remove the single binded double-click event from a `DisplayObject` instance.
+The `unbind_dblclick` interface can remove the single binding double-click event from a `DisplayObject` instance.
 The `unbind_dblclick_all` interface removes all double-click events.

 The following example removes the double click event by the `unbind_dblclick` method.
 If you double-click the rectangle, nothing happens.